ITbtn/cookiecutter-django-itb/docs/1-getting-started/project-generation-options.rst

 description:
     Describes your project and gets used in places like ``README.rst`` and such.

-author_name:
-    This is you!
-The value goes into places like ``LICENSE`` and such.

-email:
-    The email address you want to identify yourself in the project.

 username_type:
     The type of username you want to use in the project.
 This can be either ``username`` or ``email``.
 If you choose ``username``, the ``email`` field